danedwardsdeveloper/next-configuration/ReadMe.md

 ## Features

 -  Next.js App router in standalone mode
 -  manifest.ts set up
 -  robots.ts set up, with a custom CSP so that Lighthouse can download it (essential for perfect Lighthouse scores)
-- File structure how I like it
-- Super strict Eslint settings
-- Prettier configuration
 -  Express server for local testing

-- Ready to be deployed with Fly.io
+## ToDo

+-  Add date-fns